SummaryRead the full fact sheet

 Proteins are made up of building blocks called amino acids.
 There are about 20 different amino acids that link together in different combinations.
 Your body uses them to make new proteins, such as muscle and bone, and other compounds such as enzymes and hormones.
 It can also use them as an energy source.

 Some amino acids can be made by your body – there are 11 of these and they’re known as non-essential amino acids.
-There are nine amino acids that your body cannot make, and they are known as essential amino acids.
+There are 9 amino acids that your body cannot make, and they are known as essential amino acids.
 You need to include enough of these in your diet so that your body can function.

 Nutritional value of protein